 Because too much limiting can make a mix flat and robotic.
-When you use an audio limiter, you need to be careful.
-Also, make sure that your mix has enough headroom before starting using the limiter.
+When you use audio limiters, you need to be careful.
+Also, make sure that your mix has enough headroom before starting to use the limiter.

 Various limiters have different control options.
 Some names can be different for each plugin.
 But in general, names are similar and they do the same thing.
 If you used a compressor before, the limiter will be familiar to you.

 The limiter can have many different options but there are some essential controls you should know.
 Also, it’s a very minimalistic tool but does a great job.

 Some basic options you get with limiters are input and output meters, visuals for the audio signal, gain reduction, etc.

 Let’s see some of the most important limiter controls.
 How they work and how they can be beneficial to the sound.

 The first and most important option in limiters is to gain control.
 With this setting, you determine the amount of loudness in decibels.
 Some limiter plugins use knob and others use fader control.

 You can add as much gain as you wish but you need to avoid clipping.
 That’s why the headroom of the mix is important.
 The more headroom a mix has the more gain you can add with an audio limiter.

 Gain control increases the sound until it meets the threshold or ceiling.
 After it passes the threshold, its sound will start digital clipping.
 So, you need to find the best spot where it is loud without clipping.

 The ceiling in limiters – sometimes referred to as a threshold – is the maximum that loudness can go.
 You can set your ceiling settings.
 With it, you control the sound level and it’s easier to avoid clipping.